Home / Training

 We hope these tips help explain how to teach a dog to heel.
 As you practice this important and advanced trick, remember to stay patient and offer your dog plenty of positive reinforcement.

 If you veer off track, just take your dog back a few steps and repeat the process again.
-Soon, you and your furry friend will be enjoying your walks together, while increasing your dog’s mental stamina and wellbeing.
+Soon, you and your furry friend will be enjoying your walks together while increasing your dog’s mental stamina and well-being.

 Hunting dog